 Who’s Behind It: The Human Rights Campaign (HRC) is the nation’s largest homosexual advocacy group.
 Founded in 1980, the organization has both a nonprofit foundation and a political arm that, among other things, have:

 - fought for the legalization of same-sex marriage.
 Citing the passage of same-sex marriage in New York, HRC took credit in its 2011 annual report for “leading the on-the-ground campaign that resulted in 150,000-plus constituent contacts to targeted state senators who went on to pass the landmark legislation.
 It was not an easy win. …In total, we spent close to $1 million to secure marriage equality.”
 It’s 2012 report said “Our program spending increased $4.9 million to $34.2 million and represented 75% of every dollar spent.
 Through this investment we helped win marriage equality, took our programs to communities across America…” The 2014 report states that “210 schools in 20 states will participate in HRC’s ‘Welcoming Schools’ program this fall, up from 11 pilot schools only 2 years ago.”

 - launched campaigns that pressure companies and schools to introduce “diversity” instruction and/or policies that celebrate homosexual, transgender and same-sex marriage themes.

-Who Supports It: Corporate supporters listed on HRC’s web site include American Airlines, Citi, Microsoft, Nationwide Insurance, Bank of America, The Coca Cola Company, Prudential, Chevron, Google, Nike, Macy’s and Starbucks, among others.
+Who Supports It: Corporate supporters listed on HRC’s web site include American Airlines, Target, Citi, Microsoft, Nationwide insurance, Hershey, The Coca Cola Company, Prudential, Chevron, Google, Nike, Macy’s and Starbucks, among others.
 The “Welcoming Schools” project itself also specifically cites supporters including the following foundations: BBVA Compass, Wells Fargo, John C. Kish Foundation and the Ernest Lieblich Foundation.